FEM.Geometry package

 Returns:

-Matrix of border coordinates that can be concatenated
+Matrix of boundary coordinates that can be concatenated

 Return type: